The Shwachman Diamond Project – Supporting research into treatments and a potential cure for Shwachman Diamond Syndrome.

 For interest in obtaining funding for research, please review our simplified Grant Request.

 The Shwachman-Diamond Syndrome Registry

 The Shwachman-Diamond Syndrome Registry (SDSR) was established to collect medical information and clinical samples from SDS patients and their families to understand the medical complications associated with SDS and to develop better treatments.
-The SDSR is a collaborative effort currently involving the Fred Hutchinson Cancer Research Center in Seattle, Washington, and Cincinnati Children’s Hospital in Cincinnati, Ohio.
-The SDSR is working in partnership with the Severe Chronic Neutropenia International Registry, which is also based in Seattle.
-The SDSR also provides an educational resource for patients, families, and healthcare providers.
+The SDSR is a collaborative effort currently involving the Dana Farber Boston Children’s Center in Boston, Massachusetts, and Cincinnati Children’s Hospital in Cincinnati, Ohio.
+The SDSR provides an educational resource for patients, families, and healthcare providers.

 Patients can enroll in the registry, free of charge, by contacting the Research Coordinators at Cincinnati Children’s Hospital, Joan Moore at 513-636-8316 or Sara Loveless at 513-803-0460.
 After signed informed consent is obtained, the patient or parents (if the patient is a minor) will receive a brief questionnaire which will be updated annually.
 Additional information is obtained from medical records, laboratory and pathology reports.
 Clinical samples are obtained when blood, bone marrow or other tissues are being obtained for clinical care, so no extra procedures are involved.